 And what about 5G?

-The end of 2018 saw the launch of the first 5G technology in select locations.
 What can mobile users do to plan ahead?

 Does it make sense to put off technology purchases?

 If you need mobile options now, then probably not.

 LTE will remain the primary way nomads rely on for mobile internet connectivity for years to come, even as 5G becomes the standard (just like 3G stuck around for a long time after LTE debuted).